jbouffard/geopyspark/docs/guides/layers.rst

 Reproject
 ^^^^^^^^^

-:meth:`~geopyspark.geotrellis.layer.RasterLayer.reproject` will change the projection of the rasters within the layer to the given ``target_crs``.
+``reproject`` will change the projection of the rasters within the layer to the given ``target_crs``.
 This method does not sample past the tiles' boundaries.

 .. code:: python3